 In some cases, composite compartment types may be implemented within the TRIM.FaTE framework.
 A composite compartment type is a group of different compartment types that are consistently interconnected.
 Each individual compartment within a composite compartment requires the presence of other compartments.
-Conceptually, a composite compartment type may be considered as a term of convenience for the user rather than a structural component of the TRIM.FaTE system; that is, TRIM.FaTE distributes mass between the individual compartment types have been defined within TRIM.FaTE, with root, stem, leaf, and particle on leaf compartments comprising the plant composite compartment type (given the difficulty in modeling woody stems and roots, only the leaf and particle on leaf compartments).
+Conceptually, a composite compartment type may be considered as a term of convenience for the user rather than a structural component of the TRIM.FaTE system; that is, TRIM.FaTE distributes mass between the individual compartments, not into the compartment type as a single unit.
+Currently, plant composite compartment types have been defined within TRIM.FaTE, with root, stem, leaf, and particle on leaf 2 compartments comprising the plant composite compartment type (given the difficulty in modeling woody stems and roots, only the leaf and particle on leaf compartments are currently included in the coniferous and deciduous forest composite compartments).
 Note that different types of plant communities (e.g., deciduous forest, grass and herb community) may be represented by separate composite compartments.